zipvilization/Zipvilization/trinomial/ai.md

 New technologies will replace old ones.

-The cognitive capacity may improve continuously.
+Its cognitive capacity may continue improving indefinitely.

-What must never change is the Horizon.
+What must never change is its direction.

-Every proposal should answer the same question:
+Every proposal should answer the same question.

 **Does this still remain Zipvilization?**

-If the answer is no, the proposal does not belong to the project.
+The Horizon is the reference.

+Never the model itself.

 ---